RoukaVici/LibRoukaVici/README.md

 - TextManager (default): Doesn't connect to the glove at all.
 This manager is on when the library is initialized.
 If you send vibrations through the TextManager, it prints the motor number and the intensity in the console.
 Very useful for debugging.
 - BTManager: Connects to the glove through Bluetooth, using a cross-platform library (`lib/bluetooth-serial-port`).
+- RawManager: Prints out the motor number and intensity as raw bytes when a vibration order is sent.
+There's very few reasons anyone would use this, but you can use it to send data directly to the glove through whatever mean you want.

 You can change to any device manager at any time by calling `RoukaVici.ChangeDeviceManager` with the name of the device as parameter.
 Keep in mind that if this fails, you may not have built the library with support for that device (see Build Flags).